rubenaprikyan/brainstormedauth/README.md

 ```
 ## Note
- This module support s only authorization header sent to bearer tocken.
+ This module support s only authorization header sent to Bearer token.